react-ui-org/react-ui/README.md

 ![Build and run tests](https://github.com/react-ui-org/react-ui/workflows/Build%20and%20run%20tests/badge.svg)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/@react-ui-org/react-ui)

-> React UI is a themeable and performant UI library for React apps.
+React UI is a themeable, performant, responsive UI library for React apps.

-Make your UI look like Bootstrap, Material Design or almost any other design just with a few lines of CSS!
+Use it simply with no configuration or have full control over your design by tweaking some of the hundreds theming options available.

 **[Explore React UI docs →](https://react-ui.io)**